dafer45/TBTK/doc/Manual.md

 However, for most standard properties there at least exists function calls that allow the properties to compile even if they cannot actually perform the calculation.
 The program will instead print error messages that make it clear that the particular Solver is not able to calculate the property and ask the developer to switch Solver.
 In fact, this is achieved through inheritance from a common abstract base class called PropertyExtractor and allows for completely Solver independent code to be written that works with the abstract base class rather than the individual Solver specific PropertyExtractors.
-The experienced c++ programmer can use this to write truly portable code, while the developer unfamiliar with innheritance and abstract classes do not need to worry about these details.
+The experienced C++ programmer can use this to write truly portable code, while the developer unfamiliar with innheritance and abstract classes do not need to worry about these details.

 Each of the Solvers described in the Solver chapter have their own PropertyExtractor called DPropertyExtractor, BPropertyExtractor, APropertyExtractor, and CPropertyExtractor for Diagonalization, BlockDiagonalization, Arnoldi, and Chebyshev, respectively.
 The practie of using a single letter rather than a full word at the start of the class name runs contrary to the practice of using fully readable names in the rest of TBTK code and will probably change in the future.